Laurie Duncan

 Laurie Clifford Duncan (born 2 May 1991) is an English television actor best known for his role as Callum Kane on the British soap opera Hollyoaks.

 Early life

 Laurie was born in Archway, London.
 He studied performing arts at the Arts Depot in Finchley and became part of the Young Actors Theatre in Islington.
 Duncan told Digital Spy "Acting is something that I've always wanted to do, for as long as I can remember.
 I remember being at primary school and doing a play, and that was probably the first time when I thought it could be for me."

-Duncan is also a fan of Arsenal F.C.
+Duncan is a fan of Arsenal F.C.

 Career

 Duncan's break through role was on the ITV drama series Law & Order UK as troubled teen Danny Heywood.

 He is best known for his role as Callum Kane on the Channel 4 British soap opera Hollyoaks.
 Laurie joined the Hollyoaks cast in September 2011 and has described his time on the show as "absolutely fantastic so far."
 And added "We have the best fun here, and I've met some of the best friends that I've ever made.
 It's a brilliant place to work."